terminusdb/terminusdb/README.md

 ### Install from Docker image (*RECOMMENDED*)

-For allusers, we recommend you use our [Quickstart](https://github.com/terminusdb/terminus-quickstart) installer.
+For all users, we recommend our [Quickstart](https://github.com/terminusdb/terminus-quickstart) installer.

-Please clone the terminus-quickstart repo and follow the instructions there.
+Follow the instructions there.

 ### Building from source